gambadio/Luca-Chat/readme.md

-# Luca Chat - AI Chatbot Integration
+# Green Hockey Assistant - AI Chatbot Integration

-A powerful and customizable AI chatbot integration that can be easily embedded into any website.
-Built with Node.js and powered by OpenRouter's AI models, this project provides a seamless chat experience for your users.
+A modern and responsive AI chatbot integration for Green Hockey's customer support.
+Built with Node.js and powered by OpenRouter's AI models, this chatbot provides seamless product assistance and sustainability-focused customer service.

 ## 🌟 Features

-- Modern and responsive chat interface
+- Modern and responsive chat interface with sleek animations
-- Easy website integration
+- Floating chat orb with pulsing animation
-- Powered by state-of-the-art AI models through OpenRouter
+- Powered by Claude 3.5 Sonnet through OpenRouter
-- Rate limiting and security features
+- Focus on sustainability and environmental responsibility
-- Customizable styling
+- Customizable styling with CSS variables
+- Streaming responses for real-time interaction
-- Asset protection and obfuscation
+- Error handling and recovery
+- CORS configuration for security

 ## 🚀 Getting Started